1shark1/nnet/README.md

 # nnet
-A Torch based solution to training of DNNs for speech recognition
+A Torch based solution to training of DNNs (fe. for speech recognition)

 Use settings to configure the network

-Inputs: lists (train/valid/test), wav folder, param folder, akulab folder, path is determined from the list
+Inputs: lists (train/valid/test), param and target files, path is determined from the list

 Outputs: set in settings, stats, mod and log folder